 about empty bowls

 The Empty Bowls Project began about 30 years ago as a local fundraiser in Michigan.
 Since then, Empty Bowls has grown into an international, grassroots effort to combat hunger and food insecurity, with thousands of events hosted each year.

-Since our first Mason Empty Bowls event in 2015, we have raised and distributed nearly $43,000 to help fight food insecurity among Warren County residents.
+Since our first Mason Empty Bowls event in 2015, we have raised and distributed more than $43,000 to help fight food insecurity among Warren County residents.

 how it works